rust-lang/rust/doc/tutorial.md

 ## Do syntax

-The `do` expression is syntactic sugar for use with functions which take a closure as a final argument, because closures in Rust are so frequently used in combination with higher-order functions.
+The `do` expression provides a way to treat higher-order functions (functions that take closures as arguments) as control structures.

 Consider this function which iterates over a vector of integers, passing in a pointer to each integer in the vector: